xpqz/documentation/dotnet-interface/docs/writing-web-services/sample-web-service-eg1.md

 If you connect to a URL that represents a Web Service, the browser displays a page that provides information about the service and the methods that it contains.
 In certain cases, but by no means all, the page also contains form fields that let you invoke a method from the browser.

-The screen shot below shows the page displayed by Google Chrome when it is pointed at eg1.asmx.
-It shows that the Web Service is called APLExample, and that it exports a single method called Add.
-Furthermore, the Add method takes two parameters of type int, named *arg1* and *arg2*.
+The screen shot below shows the page displayed by Google Chrome when it is pointed at `eg1.asmx`.
+It shows that the Web Service is called `APLExample`, and that it exports a single method called `Add`.
+Furthermore, the `Add` method takes two parameters of type `int`, named *arg1* and *arg2*.

 ![eg1_1](../img/eg1-1.png)

 The following screen shot shows the result of entering the values 23 and 19 into the form fields and then pressing the Invoke button.

-In this case, the method returns an int value 42.
+In this case, the method returns an `int` value 42.

 ![eg1_2](../img/eg1-2.png)